o-jill/ruversi/ReadMe.md

   number of learning. default 10000.
 * --eta \<ratio>
   learning ratio. default 0.0001.
-* -- rfen \<rfen>
+* --rfen \<rfen>
-  think from rfen for debug. don't forget "" not to be recognized as 2 part.
+  think from rfen for debug. don't forget putting "" to an RFEN not to be recognized as 2 part.
+* --help
+  show help.

 | command option | generating kifu | learning |
 |:--------------:|:---------------:|:--------:|